Upper Mustang Trek Highlights

 - Find great hospitality, genuine kindness, and generosity of the Lo People that will further add to the overall beauty of the region.

-Note to Trekkers:
+Note to Trekkers

 This is to notify all the trekkers that the recent construction of the KORA LA HIGHWAY in Upper Mustang has introduced some changes to the trekking experience.
-This Highway connects the Mustang (Nepal) with the Tibetan Border.
+This Highway connects Mustang (Nepal) with the Tibetan Border.
 Many trekkers believe that the construction of this highway has diminished the real trekking charm in the Upper Mustang.

-In fact it is very true that trekkers have no alternative trekking trail and while trekking along the highway they encounter ample vehicle traffic along the route.
+In fact, it is very true that trekkers have no alternative trekking trail, and while trekking along the highway, they encounter ample vehicle traffic along the route.
 All this certainly creates disappointment among the trekkers who desperately want to visit this forbidden kingdom.

 However, Upper Mustang still remains very much intact.
 The region's stunning landscapes, rich Tibetan culture, ancient monasteries, and medieval settings continue to captivate visitors.
 This development also brings new opportunities to explore previously less accessible areas.
 It has opened up new trekking possibilities that will lead you to new hidden valleys and remote villages.

-Upper Mustang Trek Overview:
+Upper Mustang Trek Overview

 Upper Mustang is believed to have one of the most astonishing valleys that exist in Nepal.
 This picturesque valley of Mustang hides behind the soaring snowy range of Dhaulagiri and Annapurna.
 This ancient kingdom of Mustang was closed to the outside world until 1992.